Global Value Fund

 Portfolio attribution

-The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, underperformed the Index in July 2024.
+The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, outperformed the Index in November 2024.
 We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our growth and technical (price momentum) factors were negative indicators in July.
-Our corporate events, competitive strength, and valuation factors were positive indicators.
-Our top-down macroeconomic and country/sector aggregate factors were negative while our currency factor was a positive indicator.
+Our bottom-up technical (price momentum), growth, competitive strength, valuation, and corporate events factors were positive indicators in November.
+Our top-down country/sector aggregate was a positive indicator, while macroeconomic and currency were negative indicators during the month.

 Quarterly Investment Outlook